BmartOcho/Alcohol-Sales-Tracker-Premium-Reporting/replit.md

   - County selection highlights county in blue and filters sidebar
   - "Filtered: {County} County" badge with X button to clear
   - Empty state when county has no locations
+  - County tooltips remain accurate even when sidebar is filtered

 ### October 8, 2025 (Earlier - Unlimited Data Access)
 - **Unlimited Dataset Access**: Removed 50k record cap when year filter is applied - now fetches ALL available TABC records for selected year